ethereum/ethereum-org-website/src/content/developers/tutorials/waffle-dynamic-mocking-and-testing-calls/index.md

 }
 ```

-Now we're ready to build the contract with waffle:
+Now we're ready to build the contract with Waffle:

 ```bash
 npx waffle